Welcome to today's edition of the Rush 24-7 podcast.

 So that's that.

-I gotta take a break.
+I got to take a break.

 Welcome back.

-It's open line Friday.
+It's Open Line Friday.

 Everybody's saying conspiracy.

-I don't think the people were talking about have the ability to organize and pull off a conspiracy, even though what it looks like.
+I don't think the people we're talking about have the ability to organize and pull off a conspiracy, even though what it looks like.

 Matt Drudge's website is what every news organization's website ought to look like or be like or structured.

-It's getting pretty hard to report factually about any politician nowadays that looking like you're trying to smear them.
+But anyway, it's getting pretty hard to report factually about any politician nowadays that looking like you're trying to smear them.

 If you tell the truth about any of these guys, it can look like a smear simply because of what's true about them.